Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README-incremental.md

 1. In the app's registration screen, select **Authentication** in the menu.
    - If you don't have a platform added, select **Add a platform** and select the **Public client (mobile & desktop)** option.
    - In the **Redirect URIs** | **Suggested Redirect URIs for public clients (mobile, desktop)** section, select **https://login.microsoftonline.com/common/oauth2/nativeclient**

 1. Select **Save** to save your changes.
-1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs.
+1. In the app's registration screen, click on the **API permissions** blade in the left to open the page where we add access to the Apis that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **My APIs** tab is selected.
    - In the list of APIs, select the API `TodoListService (active-directory-dotnet-native-aspnetcore-v2)`.